Brutus

 And how would he behave then?
 That's the question.

-Act 3, Scene 2 is the play's most direct test of Brutus's political instincts, and the test goes badly.
-He has agreed to let Antony speak at the funeral on conditions he believes are sufficient — Antony will speak after Brutus, will not blame the conspirators, and will mourn Caesar in good faith.
-Brutus delivers his own oration first, in prose, and the speech is celebrated, balanced, and politically catastrophic.
+A3S2 is the great test of Brutus's political judgement, and he fails it.
+He has agreed to let Antony speak at Caesar's funeral, on terms he thinks are safe: Antony will speak second, will not attack the conspirators, and will keep to honest mourning.
+Brutus goes first, in plain prose, and gives a speech that is admired, carefully balanced, and a complete political disaster.

 Original